juanjordaan/soccer/README.md

 #### Notes
 =====
-Can also be imported into an IDE (Eclipse/Sts/IntelliJ) as a mavin Project.
+Can also be imported into an IDE (Eclipse/Sts/IntelliJ) as a maven Project.